 2.3 The Truth About Dental Health

 For the truth about nutrition and tooth decay, read the book Nutrition and Physical Degeneration by Weston Price, DDS.
-Dr. Price traveled throughout the world to study the effect of various diets on dental health.
+Dr. Price traveled throughout the world to study the effect of various diets on

 He found, without exception, that the people who ate diets free of refined and processed foods were almost completely free of tooth decay.
 In addition, these people had excellent bone structure, jaw formation, and were well adapted for chewing, singing, and speaking.
 (In other words, not only were cavities not a concern, but a natural diet does not cause malocclusion, or deformity of the dental bite.)